architectcodes/tomek.wiszniewski.cc/source/_drafts/how-css-unit-tests-boosted-our-productivity.md

 ## Our story

 Let’s start with a story.
-A year ago I was developing a UI framework similar in scope and stack to Twitter Bootstrap.
-A LESS monolith with around 20 well-documented components – some of them sprinkled with a pinch of JS.
+Over a year ago I started developing a UI framework – at first, similar in scope and stack to Twitter Bootstrap.
+A LESS monolith with around 20 well-documented, kinda-independent components – some of them sprinkled with a pinch of JS.
 Development went really smoothly at first.
-We shipped a successful prototype and got another contract for developing the long-term production app itself.
+We quickly shipped a successful prototype, very well received.
+We ended up with another contract for developing the long-term project itself.

-The prototype was very well received.
-So, with another contract down the line, we faced scaling the project way over what we than had.
+With another big goal down the line, we faced scaling or framework way over what we than had.
 To meet a tight deadline, we took other developers on the team.
 After all, a bigger team means that things go faster – that’s how it’s supposed to work, isn’t it?

 Well, not in our case.
 As soon as more people laid their hands on the project, serious problems began.